supercoder123/bootstrap4-product-theme/README.md

 # Upstox Assignment

-NOTE: I have not used exact images
+NOTE: I have not used exact images.
+I have rearranged the order of navbar links so as to follow proper sequence.

 Live URL : [here](https://supercoder123.github.io/xxx/)